The cost difference is very significant.

 Cloudy or Hazy Lens – More than probably it is fungus and the lens should be avoided if you are purchasing.

-Separation (balsam separation)-The elements in lens are typically two separate pieces of glass which are cemented together.
-After a long while (usually 20-50 years) the cement breaks down and fails causing the lens elements to separate.
+Separation (balsam separation)-The elements in lens are , in most cases, two separate pieces of glass which are cemented together.
+After a long while (usually 20-50 years) the cement breaks down and fails.
+This causes the lens elements to separate.

-Scratches – Older lenses that have not been well cared for can have scratches typically on the front element.
+Scratches – Older lenses that have not been well cared for can have scratches usually on the front element.
 These will have an effect on image quality and should be avoided.

-When looking for lenses online the seller (if they are being open and honest) will shine light through the lens and take photographs to show the condition of the lens.
-Most will also include the serial number which is also very handy in determining exactly which variant of a particular lens you are looking at.
-If you are considering the purchase of an older lens it is a good idea to ask the seller directly if they checked the lens elements for fungus and separation.
-Another very informative and handy site has the serial number ranges and specifications for pretty much all Nikon lenses that were ever built.
+Sometimes, people selling lenses online will shine light through the lens and take photographs to show the condition of the lens.
+Some of them will also include the serial number.
+This is also very handy in determining exactly which variant of a particular lens you are looking at.
+If you are considering the purchase of an older lens ask the seller directly if they checked the lens elements for fungus and separation.
+A very informative and handy site has the serial number ranges and specifications for pretty much all Nikon lenses that were ever built.
 Here is the link to it.
 Another site (AllPhotoLenses) has a user supported database of a very large number of lenses by all manufacturers.
 The link to their site is located here.